Varcin/Caglar-Portfolio/README.md

 # Project 4: Detecting Fraudelant Trasactions with Isolation Forest (IF)
 * Isolation foreast is an unsupervised machine learning algoritm that is easily scalable.
 IF uses random forest algorithm to randomly selects a feature.
 It randomly splits, separates and classifies the data.
 The key concept is outliers have fewer splits to isolate in the decision tree.
-* If randomly selects a single target, therefore it is important to run it multiple times by changing the seed parameter and average the results.
+* IF randomly selects a single target, therefore it is important to run it multiple times by changing the seed parameter and average the results.